Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

-{\em Proof.} The main point is to endow the triangulated category $\Dbhol(\scrE_A)$ with a tensor structure with respect to the convolution product.
+{\em Proof.} Since all our constructions will be compatible with the restriction to open subsets of the form $A\times U\subseteq A\times V$ in the cotangent bundle, we only discuss the global case.
+The main point is to endow the triangulated category $\Dbhol(\scrE_A)$ with a tensor structure with respect to the convolution product.
 Clearly the convolution product is a $\bbC$-linear triangulated bifunctor.
 If $i: \{0\} \hookrightarrow A$ denotes the inclusion of the origin of the abelian variety, the unit object for the tensor structure will be~$\one = i_\dag(\bbC)$.
 Using the compatibility of direct images with composition, we equip it with the natural isomorphism